RICH AND POOR TUDORS

 In the 16th century women did not wear knickers.
 However men sometimes wore linen shorts.

 In Tudor times everyone wore hats.
 Poor women often wore a linen cap called a coif.
-After 1572 by law all men except nobles had to wear a woollen cap on Sundays.
+After 1572 by law all men except nobles had to wear a woolen cap on Sundays.
 This law was passed to give the wool cap makers plenty of work!

 The Tudors used mostly vegetable dyes such as madder for red, woad for blue or walnut for brown.
 Poor people often wore brown, yellow or blue.